-This cross-agency, whole-of-state fuel reduction program will focus on those areas that pose the greatest risk of bushfire.
-This program includes both public and private land, focusing on those areas that pose the greatest risk of bushfire, regardless of who owns the land.
+This cross-agency, whole-of-state fuel reduction program includes both public and private land, focusing on those areas that pose the greatest risk of bushfire, regardless of who owns the land.

-The fuel reduction program is being overseen by the Fuel Reduction Unit within the Tasmania Fire Service.
-The unit is working with the Parks and Wildlife Service, Forestry Tasmania, local government, contractors and private land owners to implement the program.
+The Fuel Reduction Program is being overseen by the Bushfire Risk Unit within the Tasmania Fire Service.
+The unit is working with the Parks and Wildlife Service, Sustainable Timber Tasmania, local government, contractors and private land owners to implement the program.

 How much vegetation will you burn?

 The Fuel Reduction Program focus is on strategic burning, not just burning a predetermined amount.

 Each year, burning will be prioritized for areas assessed as high risk, reducing risk to communities first.
 As such, the area burnt will vary from year-to-year, based on conditions.
 No amount of fuel reduction burning will ever prevent bushfires from occurring.
 But the program can reduce the potential damage of bushfires and make it easier and safer for firefighters to control them.

 Where are you burning?

 High risk locations are identified throughout the state by each of Tasmania's 10 Fire Management Area Committees, working under the State Fire Management Council.
 The risk assessments are made using a combination of local knowledge and computer modelling (undertaken by the Bushfire Risk Unit).

 About 42 per cent of the state has vegetation that is suitable for fuel reduction burning.
 These include areas of dry eucalypt forests, scrub, heathland and button grass.
 Rainforest, wet eucalypt forests and alpine vegetation are not suitable for burning.

 What are private land owners expected to do?